ucl-ihi/CodeClub/docs/_build/sessions.md

 ## Schedule

-Details of past and future sessions can be found in our [schedule](link).
+Details of past and future sessions will be found in our schedule _(coming soon)_.

-[picture]

-(Disclaimer: date, time, & location to be confirmed)